 The Delta Program partners with faculty and staff around campus to offer a variety of internship opportunities in teaching and learning.
-In addition to the following listings, you may also work with Delta and other faculty to create your own intership project.
+In addition to the following listings, you may also work with Delta and other faculty to create your own internship project.

 authentic experiencewith faculty-level teaching responsibilities and an emerging, high-demand fieldby engaging with the development of a new, largely flipped-classroomcourse.
 Prof Dane Morgan is developing a materials modeling course incorporating aspects of materials science and engineering, advanced simulation, and machine learning.
 This is a year-long opportunity beginning fall 2017, as the course will pilot spring 2018, and can involve varying levels of commitment depending on your availability and interests.
 An intern might be interested in contributing to one or more of: identifying the best pedagogical and simulation resources (e.g. relevant youtube videos, using nanoHUB simulation resources) for the flipped approach, creating assessments and in-class activities, creating hands-on simulation labs.